WELCOME TO MY INSTRUCTOR PAGE! IF YOU STILL HAVE QUESTIONS AFTER PERUSING THE INFORMATION AND LINKS HERE, Please CONTACT ME!

 Check this page for ITC information and more online resources for students.The ITC is located in Tamarack Hall (Library building) in room 134.

-Also, as noted in the Syllabus, I will be conducting a live orientation on ConferZoom the first Wednesday (Span 1B) and the first Thursday (Span 1A) of the semester, both meeting at 7 p.m.
+Also, as noted in the Syllabus, I will be conducting a live orientation on ConferZoom the first Thursday of the semester at 7 p.m.
 You will find more details in the Orientation Module for our classes in Canvas.
 Bring your questions and let's get to know each other!

 I first learned Spanish in Mexico many years ago and, later on in life, decided to pursue a BA and teaching credential at CSU, Chico.
 I taught high school Spanish for several years before beginning to teach Spanish at Columbia College in 2003.
 I've been teaching Spanish online since 2009 and also work with the Online Education Initiative as an online course reviewer, mentor online instructors in an online teaching certificate program for @One, and score Spanish exams for an educational testing company.
 I am passionate about language and quality online learning!

 I live in Mokelumne Hill, in Calaveras county with my husband, Joe (also known as Jose, el gringo,) our three dogs and one cat.
 I frequently visit my daughter and grand kids up near Chico.
-My daughter (who was born in Mexico 34 1/2 years ago!) graduated from the nursing program at CSU, Chico almost 3 years ago, after lots of hard work, and is now an RN at a Chico hospital.
+My daughter (who was born in Mexico almost 35 years ago!) went back to school in her late twenties, graduated from the nursing program at CSU, Chico and, after lots of hard work, is now an RN at a Chico hospital.
 I am so proud of her!
 I visit her and her family (which includes 4 grandchildren) often.
 I love to read, write, listen to music, play guitar, watch good films or t.v. programs, cook and travel.

 I look forward to learning about you, what you love to do and what you're passionate about!
 Hasta luego, Profesora Teresa